The saying goes: “The only constant is change.”

 Website design and functionality have changed so much over the years.
 In the past it was a no-no for a site to scroll “below the fold” (ie beyond what you can see as you open the website).
 It was then popular for websites to have sliders (ie those images that scroll and change automatically as you enter the website).
 Today it is common for a website to have no sliders and just to scroll down the page versus opening new pages.

 Your website is typically the first thing your potential customers find – unless you are charging 2001 prices, its time to update the look and feel and functions on your site.
+Oh and while you are doing a makeover, this would be a good time to give your logo design a much needed update as well with a tool like Placeit.

 Offer Better Communications